nodesman/systemofmind/docs/part_2_the_gauntlet/08_the_gauntlet.md

+title: Chapter 8: The Gauntlet: The Price of Entry
+parent: Part 2 — The Gauntlet
+nav_order: 1
+---
+title: Chapter 8: The Gauntlet: The Price of Entry
+parent: Part 2 — The Gauntlet
+nav_order: 1
+---

 # Chapter 8: The Gauntlet: The Price of Entry

 ## The Great Abdication: Why This Path is Not for Everyone